Wyreframe-stuff/DummyCase/README.md

 # DummyCase
-got the idea for a case Alternator from reddit
+got the idea for a Case Alternator from reddit